Threat Actors Leverage File-Sharing Service and Reverse Proxies for Credential Harvesting

 The link redirects the user to the following URL:

 The redirected link leads to a publicly shared PDF file hosted on the Dracoon website.
-The user can interact directly with the PDF file without the need to download it, reducing the traceable evidence stored on the disc.
+The user can interact directly with the PDF file without the need to download it, reducing the traceable evidence stored on the disk.

 Clicking on the link redirects the user to a fake Microsoft 365 page, which acts as a reverse proxy for Microsoft 365 login requests, facilitating the theft of user credentials in the process.
 As can be identified through the URL, the site is clearly impersonating the Microsoft 365 login page, the legitimate Microsoft 365 login page should be https://login.microsoftonline.com/.